 A hoe is used primarily to scuffle across the surface of the soil to cut off small annual weeds before they go to seed and spread around the garden.
 Have you heard the old gardener’s adage?
 One year’s seeding equals ten years’ weeding?

 The blades on a dutch hoe are typically sharp on all sides so it can cut when moving backwards and forwards.
 The royal dutch hoe by Sneeboer is a unique design with teeth on the front of the blade and a hook on the reverse that gives you more options for weed removal.
-Larger weeds can easily be pulled back toward you so they can be picked up.
+One removed, larger weeds can easily be pulled back toward you so they can be picked up.

-The shaft is longer than usual and the specially designed handle allows you to push and pull it lightly across the soil. if used correctly, it should require very little effort to use this tool.
+The shaft is longer than usual and the specially designed handle with extra grip allows you to push and pull it lightly across the soil. if used correctly, it should require very little effort to use this tool.
 And, as with all of Sneeboer’s long-handled tools, the extra length means that you can use the tool standing upright, and this translates to less back ache.

 Extra bonus - it only weighs 900g, making it lighter than a standard dutch hoe and easier to use and manoeuvre.